CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cmaqv54-cluster/run-cmaq-benchmark-pcluster_v54.hpc7g.16xlarge.md

 ```

-### Submit a job to run on 320 pes running on 5 ndes
+### Submit a job to run on 320 pes running on 5 nodes

 Output